Year Out Research Opportunities

 Ortho - Harvard MGH Orthopaedic Sports Medicine and Joint Reconstruction

-Dr. Scott D. Martin is currently inviting third-year medical students to apply for a Clinical Research Fellowship in Orthopaedic Sports Medicine and Joint Reconstruction at the Massachusetts General Hospital (MGH), a Harvard teaching hospital.
-This fellowship is awarded to a rising fourth-year medical student who has demonstrated a keen interest in orthopaedics and is a competitive candidate for orthopaedic residency.
-For more info and to apply, check out the Program Announcement.
+Dr. Scott D. Martin is currently inviting third-year medical students (MS3) to apply for a Clinical Research Fellowship in Orthopaedic Sports Medicine and Joint Reconstruction at the Massachusetts General Hospital (MGH), a Harvard teaching hospital.
+The selected Research Fellow will be the 7th matriculate to go through this program, one of the longest running research fellowships in the country.
+For more info and to apply, check out the Orthogate listing.

 Ortho - Johns Hopkins Poggi Pediatric Orthopaedic Fellow